harlanx/mkv_profile/README.md

 This app relies on the third party tools [MediaInfo](https://mediaarea.net/en/MediaInfo) and [MKVMerge](https://mkvtoolnix.download/doc/mkvmerge.html) thus required for this app to work.
 You can download them in their websites:
 - [MediaInfo](https://mediaarea.net/en/MediaInfo/Download/Windows)
 - [MKVMerge](https://mkvtoolnix.download/downloads.html#windows)

+# Frequently Asked Questions

+## Why do I have to install the certificate before installing?
+This project uses self signed certificate because trusted signed certificates from services comes with a cost which isn't reasonable for a FOSS project.
+If you have doubts about the certificate, [Read more here](https://github.com/harlanx/mkv_profile/blob/93f22cf071d54826499b63e9d6869b6ac00384a4/pubspec.yaml#L76C1-L76C108)

+## Third party tools path is default but it's not working?
+The saved path was probably from an old installation, to reset or clear old app data:
+- Reminder: Export the profiles you've created before procedding.
+- Open File Explorer
+- Head to C:\Users\\`<Username>`\AppData\Roaming **or** C:\Users\\`<Username>`\AppData\Local\Packages
+- Find the folder that contains the word `harlanx` and delete it
+- Reopen the app
+- The path will be set to the default path of the third party binaries that comes with the app

+## Specified custom path of the third party tools but it doesn't work?
+This app have a test that makes sure if third party tools work before doing any actions.
+If you opt out to use the version of third party tools that comes with this app, or you have downloaded a newer version but it doesn't work.
+Make sure that:
+- The directory and the file you've specified still exists
+- Make sure to use the correct version of the file
+    - **MediaInfo File Required**
+        - Windows
+        - 64 bit
+        - DLL file extension
+        - You can [Download](https://mediaarea.net/en/MediaInfo/Download/Windows) it here and choose the option without installer (7z or zip)
+    - **MKVMerge File Required**
+        - Windows
+        - 64 bit
+        - EXE file extension
+        - You can [Download](https://mkvtoolnix.download/downloads.html#windows) it here and choose portable if you only need to get the mkvmerge file or installer (it's a set of tools) if you need those other tools that comes with it.

+## How can I contribute to the project?
+Any contributions such as reporting bugs will be a great help in making better experience.
+Any person interested in collaborating with this project are gladly welcome.